 What are secondary brakes?
 The two primary types of secondary brakes are regenerative brakes and mechanical load brakes.
 Regenerative brakes are most commonly used but are not manufactured to hold the load as a result of primary brake failure; they will, however, lower the load at the normal operating speed.
 Mechanical load brakes are uncommon because they produce a lot of heat and are costly when compared to regenerative brakes.

 Daily Overhead Crane Inspections:

-Crane operators must make sure that the hoist is working in all directions and that the buttons dimensions match its movement.
+Crane operators must make sure that the hoist is working in all directions and that the dimensions of the buttons match its movement.
 Making sure that end stops are in place and functioning is of the utmost importance.
 If the power phases happen to be reversed, safety circuits will be disabled and all of the directional buttons may be wrong.

 It only takes a few minutes a day in order to adhere to OSHA requirements and perform daily inspections on cranes.
-However not everyone does this.
-All these task consists of is an crane operator checking a simple checklist; and it does not even require any special maintenance personnel!
+However, not everyone does this.
+All this task consists of is a crane operator checking a simple checklist, and it does not even require any special maintenance personnel!

 Daily Crane Inspections are a simple step in overhead crane safety and crucial to preventing injuries and property damage.
 By performing daily inspections, paying attention to potential risks and using common sense the accidents associated with overhead crane use are easily preventable.